causalitaly/causalitaly.github.io/content/docs/last/programme.md

 11:45—12:00: _Gabriele Sottocornola, Fabio Stella and Markus Zanker_, Counterfactual Contextual Multi-Armed Bandit to Diagnose Post-Harvest Diseases of Apple

-12:00—12:15: _Ruta Liepina, Adam Wyner and Giovanni Sartor_, Recent Work on Causal Reasoning in Law
+12:00—12:15: _Celine Beji, Florian Yger and Jamal Atif_, Non parametric estimation of causal populations in a counterfactual scenario

 12:15—12:30: _Marco Lippi, Stefano Mariani, Matteo Martinelli and Franco Zambonelli_, The Role of Causality in Autonomous Development